Submissions

 PBL cases

-• PBL cases should be no more than 3000 words, excluding abstract and references.
+• PBL cases should be up to 3000 words, excluding abstract and references.

 • Apart from article length, layout and referencing should follow the formal guidelines described above.